Parity-transfer $({}^{16}{\rm O},{}^{16}{\rm F}(0^-,{\rm g.s.}))$ reaction as a selective probe of isovector $0^-$ states in nuclei: Experiment and Data Analysis

 To measure the outgoing proton-unbound ${}^{16}{\rm F}$, the SHARAQ spectrometer was operated in ``separated flow'' mode~\cite{Dozono2016}.
 The experimental setup and analysis procedure are detailed in Ref.~\cite{Dozono2016}.
 In this mode, the outgoing ${}^{15}{\rm O}+p$ pair produced in the ${}^{16}{\rm F}$ decay was separated by the first dipole magnet and detected at two focal planes of the SHARAQ.
 The ${}^{15}{\rm O}$ particle was detected with two low-pressure multi-wire drift chambers (LP-MWDCs)~\cite{Miya2013} and plastic scintillation counters at the final focal plane S2; meanwhile, the proton was detected with two MWDCs and plastic scintillation counters at focal plane S1, which locates at the low-momentum side downstream of the first dipole magnet.
 The spectrometer was fixed at $0^{\circ}$, and the reaction angle was ranged up to $\theta_{\rm lab} \simeq 1^{\circ}$.

-The scattering angles and momenta of the outgoing protons (${}^{15}{\rm O}$) at the target were reconstructed from the positions and angles measured at the S1 (S2) focal plane.
-The reconstruction was performed by ray-tracing.
-For ${}^{16}{\rm F}(0^-,{\rm g.s.})$ identification, the relative energy $E_{\rm rel}$ between the two particles was deduced.
-The $E_{\rm rel}$ resolution was $100~{\rm keV}$ in full-width-at-half-maximum (FWHM), and the $0^-$ g.s. of ${}^{16}{\rm F}$ ($E_{\rm rel}=535~{\rm keV}$) was clearly separated from the excited states.
-The excitation energy $E_{x}$ in $^{12}{\rm B}$ was also determined from the momentum vectors of the particles.
-After correcting for the detection efficiency of the ${}^{15}{\rm O}+p$ coincidence events in Monte Carlo simulations, the $({}^{16}{\rm O},{}^{16}{\rm F}(0^-,{\rm g.s.}))$ cross section was obtained.
-The detection efficiency (18.9\%) was mainly limited by the angular acceptance range of the protons.
+The momentum vectors of the outgoing proton and ${}^{15}\mathrm{O}$ at the target were reconstructed from the positions and angles measured at the S1 and S2 focal planes using a ray-tracing method.
+From the reconstructed momentum vectors, the relative energy $E_{\mathrm{rel}}$ of the ${}^{15}\mathrm{O}+p$ system was determined using the invariant-mass method, while the excitation energy $E_x$ of ${}^{12}\mathrm{B}$ was obtained from the missing-mass method.
+The reaction angle $\theta_{\mathrm{cm}}$ was also determined event by event.